-In the complex landscape of PPC, many lament on where to focus: fine-tuning keywords, or selecting targeted audiences?
+In the complex landscape of Google Ads, many lament on where to focus: fine-tuning keywords, or selecting targeted audiences?

 If you have to choose between the two, put your efforts into keywords all day long.
-The single most effective aspect of a successful PPC campaign are the keywords, hands down.
+The single most effective aspect of a successful Google Ads campaign are the keywords, hands down.
 All the demographic research in the world can’t make up for the careful selection of appropriate keywords for your campaign.
-So if you’re feeling overwhelmed by the myriad of tasks involved in plotting a PPC campaign, start and end with keywords.
+So if you’re feeling overwhelmed by the myriad of tasks involved in plotting a Google Ads campaign, start and end with keywords.

 Why Keywords are So Crucial

 On the one hand, it’s obvious why keywords are critical; these are the keys to the kingdom, the very words your customers will use to find you.
 What’s not obvious about the importance of keywords is how many competitors just plain get them wrong.
 Do-it-yourselfers are especially prone to mistakes in keyword selection, and a lot of that comes down to the selection of tools.
 Most of the free resources, and even many of the paid options, don’t do a tremendous job of thoroughly combing through keyword combinations and identifying those with the most value and relevance.

 Too often, pay-per-click managers go after the most competitive keyword selections, due to the high popularity.
 While chasing down the most searched for terms in your niche may sound like a great idea, it will no doubt be enormously expensive to pull off.
 If you don’t have the bankroll to take on the big dogs, choose a smarter route and narrow your focus to targeted and long tail keywords that have far less competition.
 You’ll spend a lot less for your campaigns and overall perhaps see less traffic, but the keywords are more likely to source quality leads that increase your conversions.
 This combination is where revenues truly start to increase.